 - Processes spawned by other Privileged Processes: A process with a privileged parent process is also privileged.
 Privileged child process may create more privileged child processes.

-Before you can isolate an endpoint, Malwarebytes must run a Threat Scan on the system.
+Before you can isolate an endpoint, you must first enable the Endpoint Isolation feature in the policy settings.
 This is necessary to install plugins for the Endpoint Agent.
 When the scan finishes, you can isolate the endpoint.

 Isolation is cumulative.
 If you select an isolated endpoint and apply another type of isolation, both isolation types will be applied.